 For example, let’s say you were making a horror movie.
 Horror is a vast genre.
 But a subset of the horror genre is zombie movies.
 So in this example, making a zombie movie for a zombie-loving audience would be your filmmaking niche.

-Years ago, if you attended any film festival and you’d probably hear a bunch of filmmakers rattling on about how you need to build an audience for your films.
-And while this sort of talk was trendy, I now think it’s a crock of crap.
+Years ago, if you attended any film festival, you’d probably hear a bunch of filmmakers rattling on about how you need to build your own audience for your films.
+And while this sort of talk was trendy, it was easier said than done.

-You don’t need to build your own audience.
-But you do have to identify a niche audience for your film, figure out where these people congregate both online and offline and then get your film in front of them.
+You don’t need to build your audience.
+But you do have to identify a niche audience for your film.
+Then you need to figure out where these people congregate online and offline and find ways to get your movie in front of them.

 So how do you inexpensively find and engage a niche audience for your film?
 To begin with, you’ll want to take a few minutes to figure out your unique selling proposition or USP.
 You’ll need to consider your film’s story, themes, genre, and visual style to do this.